-We are thrilled to announce the full support of wildcard and multi-hostname application definitions in Cloudflare Access.
+We are thrilled to announce the full support of wildcard and multi-domain application definitions in Cloudflare Access.
 Until now, Access had limitations that restricted it to a single hostname or a limited set of wildcards.
 Before diving into these new features let’s review Cloudflare Access and its previous limitations around application definition.

 Access and hostnames